mohamed737/Hosting-a-Full-Stack-Application/README.md

-1-the forntend in udagram-frontend folder is built into www folder insid of it 2-it is deployed to aws service called ---> s3
+1-the forntend in udagram-frontend folder is built into www folder insid of it 2-it is deployed to aws service called ---> s3 within it the link of the backend to send requests and data

 3-the backend in udagram-api folder it built into www folder 4-it is deployed to aws service called ---> eb